 Election Schedule and Notification

-The program director for each accredited program in good-standing will be sent instructions and the link to the election site on Monday, August 28, 2017, when online voting commences.
-Voting concludes on Friday, September 15, 2017 at 11:59pm EDT.
+The CAA provides the program director for each accredited program in good-standing instructions and the link to the election site.
+Online voting commences Thursday, August 27, 2020, and concludes Tuesday, September 15, 2020, at 11:59 p.m.
+EDT.

 All candidates will be notified as described in Chapter VI: Nominating Committee of the Accreditation Handbook.
 After the candidates have received notification, the election results will be announced via appropriate publication vehicles.

 The CAA Nominating Committee developed the following slates of candidates to serve on the CAA beginning January 1, 2021.
 Accredited programs will select from among these candidates to fill the three vacancies.
 Note: There are no practitioner member vacancies for 2021.

 Slate for Academic Members in Audiology (one vacancy)

 Susan Gordon-Hickey, AuD, PhD

 Pat Capps Covey College of Allied Health Professions

 University of South Alabama